timescale/docs/timescaledb/quick-start/node.md

     New migration was created at <PATH>/20200601202912-add_hypertable.js .
     ```

-1. In the `migrations` folder, there is now a file called `FIXME`.
+1. In the `migrations` folder, there is now a new file.
 Open the
     file, and add this content:

     ```js